Vyborg Library: History

 Aalto received the commission to design the library after winning first prize (with his proposal titled 'WWW') in an architectural competition for the building held in 1927.
+The funds for building the new city library had been received as a bequest from Maria, the wife of the prominent Vyborg businessman Juho Lallukka.
 Aalto's design went through a profound transformation from the original architectural competition proposal designed in the Nordic Classicism style (owing much to Swedish architect Gunnar Asplund, especially his Stockholm City Library) to the severely functionalist building, completed eight years later in a purist modernist style.
 Such architectural solutions as a sunken reading-well, free-flowing ceilings and cylindrical skylights, first tested in Viipuri, would regularly appear in Aalto's works.
 Aalto differed from the first generation of modernist architects (such as Walter Gropius and Le Corbusier) in his predilection for natural materials: in this design, "wood was first introduced into an otherwise modernist setting of concrete, white stucco, glass, and steel".

 World War II marked a turning point in the history not only of the library but the city of Vyborg itself, as it was ceded to the Soviet Union.
 The building had been damaged during World War II, and plans by the new Soviet authorities to repair it were proposed but never carried out.
 The building then remained empty for a decade, causing even more damage, including the destruction of the wave-shaped auditorium ceiling.
 During the 1950s schemes were drawn up for its restoration — including a version in the Stalinist classical style typical of the time — by architect Aleksandr Shver.

 Until the coming to power of Mikhail Gorbachev, few people from Finland, let alone other Western countries, visited Vyborg, and there were many different accounts in Western architectural texts about the condition of the library, including erroneous reports of its complete destruction.
 The building is now included in the Russian Federation's list of objects of historical and cultural heritage.